kkrruumm/void-install-script/README.md

 -Option to choose between xfs, ext4, zfs, and btrfs filesystems

--Option to choose between LVM and a traditional install -Option to choose between zswap, swap partition, and normal swapfile -Option to securely erase the installation disk with shred -Option to choose between doas or sudo
+-Option to choose between LVM and a traditional install -Option to choose between zram, swap partition, and normal swapfile -Option to securely erase the installation disk with shred -Option to choose between doas or sudo
 -Option to choose your repository mirror